QubesOS/qubes-core-admin-linux/doc/tools/qubes-vm-update.rst

 --dry-run
     Just print what happens
 --no-cleanup
-    Do not remove updater files from target qube
+    Do not remove updater and cache files from target qube

 --help, -h
     Show this help message and exit